ikostan/Android_UI_Essentials/README.md

 # Android UI Essentials
 Create a user interface (UI) for a mobile app built with the Android SDK.

+## NOTE: This thing is still a Work in Progress.
+Files, instructions, and other stuff might change!

 ## Topics include:
 Using View components<br />
 Exploring the design repository<br />